aws-observability/terraform-aws-observability-accelerator/modules/eks-container-insights/README.md

-# Container Insights ADOT implementation for EKS Cluster Observability
+# Container Insights CloudWatch implementation for EKS Cluster Observability

-This module provides an automated experience around enabling Container Insights for your EKS cluster using ADOT (AWS Distro for OpenTelemetry).
-It provides the following resources:

-- ADOT Collector Deployment to your EKS cluster
-- Enabling Container Insights on CloudWatch
+This module configures AWS CloudWatch Agent used for CloudWatch Application signals and Container Insights.

+Use CloudWatch Application Signals to automatically instrument your applications on AWS so that you can monitor current application health and track long-term application performance against your business objectives.
+Application Signals provides you with a unified, application-centric view of your applications, services, and dependencies, and helps you monitor and triage application health.

+Use CloudWatch Container Insights to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices.
+CloudWatch automatically collects metrics for many resources, such as CPU, memory, disk, and network.
+Container Insights also provides diagnostic information, such as container restart failures, to help you isolate issues and resolve them quickly.
+You can also set CloudWatch alarms on metrics that Container Insights collects.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->